daviddalpiaz/appliedstats/mlr.md

 ## 2    383 4530.5  4     26.18 0.5533 0.6967
 ```

 Here we have used the formula `mpg ~ .` to define to full model.
 This is the same as the commented out line.
-Specifically, this a common shortcut in `R` which reads, "model `mpg` as the response with each of the remaining variables in the data frame as predictors."
+Specifically, this is a common shortcut in `R` which reads, "model `mpg` as the response with each of the remaining variables in the data frame as predictors."

 Here we see that the value of the $F$ statistic is 0.553, and the p-value is very large, so we fail to reject the null hypothesis at any reasonable $\alpha$ and say that none of `cyl`, `disp`, `hp`, and `acc` are significant with `wt` and `year` already in the model.